gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

     gl.bindVertexArray(vao);

 Now we finally setup the attributes in the vertex array.
-First off we need to turn the attribute on
+First off we need to turn the attribute on.
+This tells WebGL we want to get data out of a buffer.
+If we don't turn on the attribute then the attribute will have a constant value.

     gl.enableVertexAttribArray(positionAttributeLocation);